Medibeacon® Transdermal GFR System Receives FDA Approval To Assess Kidney Function

-ST. LOUIS, Jan.
-17, 2025 /PRNewswire/ -- MediBeacon Inc. today announced the U.S. Food and Drug Administration (FDA) has approved the MediBeacon® TGFR for the assessment of kidney function in patients with normal or impaired renal function.
+NEW YORK, Jan.
+17, 2025 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the“Company”) announced today that the U.S. Food and Drug Administration (FDA) has approved the MediBeacon® TGFR for the assessment of kidney function in patients with normal or impaired renal function.

 The TGFR is comprised of the TGFR Sensor, TGFR Monitor, and Lumitrace® (relmapirazin) injection, a non-radioactive, non-iodinated fluorescent GFR tracer agent, which together allow assessment of kidney function by measuring the clearance rate of the fluorescent agent as it leaves the body.
 The system records Lumitrace fluorescence intensity transdermally as a function of time via a sensor placed on the skin.
 The TGFR Sensor records 2.5 fluorescent readings per second and the TGFR Monitor will display the average session tGFR reading at the patient's bedside or in the outpatient setting.